Unit 4 Newlands Business Park, Newlands Road, Dublin 22

 Mostly, the result of repeated low-grade trauma doesn’t generate any conscious awareness or inflammation.
 The inner part of the disc doesn’t have any nerve supply, therefore it can’t generate any pain sensation.
 It is when the condition worsens over time that symptoms are usually felt.

-Symptoms of Disc Degeneration
+Symptoms Of Disc Degeneration

 Sciatica (nerve pain in the legs) is the most widely reported and recognized symptom of disc-related issues.